AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 The Media average minute audience panel returns the following:

 * Total average minute audience for your entire selection
-* Filters and average minute audience for the individual videos displayed in a table
+* Filters and average minute audience for the individual videos, displayed in a table
 * Content time spent and video length (duration) if that advanced setting was selected

 To edit and rebuild the panel at any time, select the Edit (pencil) icon in the top right.